 Through such push backs, you should aim to offer support where possible, be consistent, and show them that you’re still there, no matter what.

 - Be patient

 Helping someone with an alcohol addiction can be draining and can take some time.
 However, in comparison to witnessing the damages of addiction, it’s worth doing.
 Being patient and persevering is very important, as acceptance can take multiple exposures to alcohol intervention services and support.

 - Promote rehab

-The end goal of helping someone with an alcohol addiction will be to promote rehab.
+The end goal of helping someone with an alcohol addiction will be to promote alcohol rehab.
 Understandably, you do not want to start with this promotion.
 You need to gain trust and heighten their understanding of what’s going on.
-Once your concerns have been addressed, this will be your opportunity to encourage the option of rehab, which can significantly assist with alcoholism.
+Once your concerns have been addressed, this will be your opportunity to encourage the option of rehab, consisting of alcohol detox, which can significantly assist with alcoholism.